arangodb/arangodb/arangod/MMFiles/README.md

 previous operations.
 When a journal file of size (journalSize()) is full, it will be sealed and renamed.
 By applying these operations it will become a datafile that is read-only.
-Datafiles will eventually be merged by a compactor thread that does the about the same work as the transferMarkers function, reducing the size of the stored data.
+Datafiles will eventually be merged by a compactor thread that does about the same work as the transferMarkers function, reducing the size of the stored data.

 Ditches
 -------